 Cache

-Thus, in the cache memory block image, we discovered a fstab entry that is used for specifying partitions and devices or where & how to use partitions on a device, along with information about the file system in use.
-Therefore, it sums up to be a very significant information storing file.
+Thus, in the cache memory block image, we discovered a fab entry that is used for specifying partitions and devices or where & how to use partitions on a device, along with information about the file system in use.
+Therefore, it sums up to be very significant information storing the file.
 On further exploration, the findings resulted in discovering that also recovery information, partition logs, and their recovery information, etc., also got stored in it.
-Apart from that, information related to last_log, last_install, etc., proved quite beneficial in tracking purpose.
+Apart from that, information related to last_log, last_install, etc., proved quite beneficial for tracking purposes.

-The stages implemented, if carefully followed along with suggested precautions, majorly facilitate in exploring Android Wear smartwatch & carving out information from the device.
-Though the information found was scattered in different memory blocks but collectively they held large importance in discovering about the paired device.
-In addition to that, activities of the paired device were also discoverable by looking into the system directories of the smartwatch though it doesn’t store the complete data as is but does the partial information associated proved helpful in linking things up.
+The stages implemented, if carefully followed along with suggested precautions, majorly facilitate exploring Android Wear smartwatch & carving out information from the device.
+Though the information found was scattered in different memory blocks.
+But collectively they held large importance in discovering the paired device.
+In addition to that, activities of the paired device were also discoverable by looking into the system directories of the smartwatch.
+Though it doesn’t store the complete data as is the partial information associated proved helpful in linking things up.
 Belonging to the Android family made the Android Wear smartwatch forensics examination a lot more familiar though there are some obstacles, however, they were tackled tactfully.
-Readers are suggested to leave any and all queries related to the blog, and it will be entertained as soon as possible.
-Note that the procedure is strictly for informational purpose as not many are yet aware of parsing a smartwatch and its memory, storage, etc.
+Readers are suggested to leave any and all queries related to the blog, and they will be entertained as soon as possible.
+Note that the procedure is strictly for informational purposes.
+As not many are yet aware of parsing a smartwatch and its memory, storage, etc.